 Pöchhacker, Franz and Miriam Shlesinger (eds), The Interpreting Studies Reader, London / New York: Routledge, 2002.

-Jertisar man (Gurbeti)
+Jertisar (Gurbeti)

 Na xolyajve!
 (Lovari)